swdotcom/swdc-vscode/codetime.readme.md

 ## Getting started

-1. [Install the Music Time plugin](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode) from the Visual Studio Code Marketplace.
+1. [Install the Code Time plugin](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode) from the Visual Studio Code Marketplace.

-2. After installing Music Time, an alert will appear prompting you to login (you can also click on "Music Time" in the status bar of Visual Studio Code.
+2. After installing Code Time, an alert will appear prompting you to login (you can also click on "Code Time" in the status bar of Visual Studio Code.

 <!--- End: setup --->